-This easy Pumpkin Dump Cake is perfect for fall gatherings.
-You’ll make it all season long!
-The pumpkin, cinnamon spice, and pecans make the best fall dessert.
+This easy Pumpkin Crunch Cake (aka Pumpkin Dump Cake) is the perfect dessert for the fall season.
+The pumpkin, cinnamon spice, and pecans make the perfect autumn dessert.
 It comes together quickly since you make it with a yellow cake mix.

-Don’t let the name fool you.
-This cake is anything but dumpy!
-The pumpkin layer is so creamy and sweet, almost like pumpkin cheesecake and the cake mix topping with nuts is crunchy and delish.
+The pumpkin layer in this easy dessert recipe is so creamy and sweet, almost like pumpkin cheesecake, and the cake mix topping with nuts is crunchy and delish.

 Some might say this recipe is like a pumpkin cobbler.
 For reference, this is not the type of cake you neatly cut into squares.
 Just scoop and eat!